The Museum of Modern Art – MoMA

 Over time, the museum building, designed by Philip L. Goodwin and Edward Durell Stone, has been renovated and enlarged many times: in 1951 with the Grace Rainey Rogers Annex designed by Philip Johnson; in 1984 with the West Wing expansion by Cesar Pelli; in 2004 with an expansion and a major renovation completed after a design by Yoshio Taniguchi and, in 2006, with the new Lewis B. and Dorothy Cullman Education and Research Building.

-A new 50,000-square-foot expansion project is currently under development by the architectural firm Diller Scofidio + Renfro.
-When the expansion will be completed, the gross floor area of the museum will reach a total of 744,000 square feet.
+On October 21, 2019, a new 50,000-square-foot expansion designed by Diller Scofidio + Renfro has been inaugurated.
+With the new expansion, the gross floor area of the museum reaches a total of 744,000 square feet.